verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Music makes you slip in and out of identities.
 - [ ] What's a memory from your past that still makes you feel good.
 - [ ] I dislike walking in the rain but I'm also strongly against taking out my umbrella from my backpack.
-- [ ] I will always adore the part of me that wants what doesn't want me.
+- [ ] I will always adore the part of myself that wants what doesn't want me.